Bi-Lipschitz arcs in metric spaces with controlled geometry: Introduction

 A large variety of metric spaces satisfy the assumptions of Theorem~\ref{thm:1}, including orientable, $n$-regular, linearly locally contractible $n$-manifolds with $n\geq 3$ \cite{Semmes96}, Carnot groups \cite{Varopoulos, Jerison86} (which include Euclidean spaces and the Heisenberg group), certain hyperbolic buildings \cite{BP99}, Laakso spaces \cite{Laakso00}, and certain Menger sponges \cite{MTW,EBG}.

 The assumptions of the theorem are sharp in that neither Ahlfors regularity nor the Poincar\'e inequality can be removed from the statement.
 For Ahlfors regularity, let $X=\S^2\times \R$ with the length metric and the induced Hausdorff 3-measure.
 Then $X$ is complete, has Ricci curvature bounded from below so it satisfies the $1$-Poincar\'e inequality \cite[Chapter VI.5]{Chavel}, but is not Ahlfors regular.
-Let $f:\{2^{n}:n\in\N\} \to X$ by $f(2^n) = (p_0,(-2)^n)$ where $p_0 \in \S^2$.
-The map $f$ is bi-Lipschitz and if $F:\R \to X$ is a homeomorphic extension, then for any $n\in\N$, $F([2^n,2^{n+1}])$ intersects with $(\S^2\times\{0\})$ so $F$ can not be bi-Lipschitz.
+Define $f:\{2^{n}:n\in\N\} \to X$ by $f(2^n) = (p_0,(-2)^n)$ where $p_0 \in \S^2$.
+The map $f$ is bi-Lipschitz and if $F:\R \to X$ is any homeomorphic extension of $f$, then for any $n\in\N$, $F([2^n,2^{n+1}])$ intersects with $(\S^2\times\{0\})$ so $F$ can not be bi-Lipschitz.